Deep conditional distribution learning via conditional F\"ollmer flow: Numerical Studies

 We target on generating images of handwritten digits given labels from $\{0, 1, \ldots, 9\}$.
 In this problem, the condition is a categorical variable representing one of the ten digits, and we follow the common practice to use one-hot vectors to represent $\mathbf{Y}$ with each label being represented by a binary vector in $\mathbb{R}^{10}$ where only one element is hot (set to 1) and all others are cold (set to 0).

-For our proposed ODE-based method, we train the velocity estimator by velocity matching on the training set, and then generate synthetic images by Algorithm \ref{algorithm}.
-Figure \ref{fig:mnist-class-cond} displays the real images randomly drawn from the training set (left panel) and synthetic images by our proposed ODE-based method (middle panel).
+For our proposed method, we train the velocity estimator on the training set, and then generate synthetic images by Algorithm \ref{algorithm}.
+Figure \ref{fig:mnist-class-cond} displays the real images randomly drawn from the training set (top-left panel) and synthetic images by our proposed method (top-middle panel).
 Each row represents 10 images from the same label; and each column, from top to bottom, represents labels ranging from 0 to 9.
-We also compare our proposed ODE-based method with the SDE-based method.
-The right panel of Figure \ref{fig:mnist-class-cond} displays the synthetic images by the SDE-based method.
-Generated images are similar to the real images and have differences across each row, indicating the random variations in the generating process, ensuring the richness of the generating capability.
+We also compare our proposed method with other generation-based methods.
+The top-right, bottom-left, bottom-middle, and bottom-right panels of Figure \ref{fig:mnist-class-cond} display, respectively, the synthetic images by Trigonometric, VE-SDE, VAE, and WGAN.
+Generated images are similar to the real images and have differences among columns, indicating the random variations in the generating process, ensuring the richness of the generating capability.